 - Gerald R. Ford School of Public Policy

-Students in these Schools/Colleges should use both the University Career Center and their School/College career office for maximum effectiveness in their career decision-making process.
-Students in all Schools/Colleges may also want to consult with academic advisors and faculty as they consider their career options.
+Students in these schools/colleges should use both the University Career Center and their school/college career office for guidance in their next steps.
+Students can also consult with academic advisors and faculty as they consider their career options.

 Michigan's Alumni Network